Delve into expat life in Qatar, including culture, downtime, and work environment in this affluent Arab state.

 Work and business in Qatar

 Generally speaking, expats come to Qatar for work, rather than the lifestyle alone.
 Salaries for skilled, qualified positions are good by global standards, and there is no income tax.
 Although lower oil prices and regional geopolitics have impacted the economy, there are still good job prospects.
 Few expats venture into self-employment (even though starting a business in Qatar is getting easier each year) – instead, most work in gas, oil, or construction.
 There is a concerted push (especially in government organizations) to employ Qatari citizens in public and private sector work.
-The unemployment rate in Qatar was 0.6% in 2018, according to the Planning and Statistics Authority.
+The unemployment rate jumped to 3.45% during the COVID-19 pandemic, but in recent years it stood at just 0.12%.

 While salaries in Qatar are similar to those in western countries, the lack of income tax means net income is higher.
 In addition to salary, contract workers receive an indemnity at the end of their contract period.
 An indemnity may amount to 15 days’ basic salary for each of the first three years of employment.
 This rises to a full month’s salary for every year completed thereafter.

 Qatar’s sponsorship system has come under scrutiny in light of the 2022 FIFA World Cup, and the alleged abuse of workers.
 In law, a worker’s sponsor can cancel a worker’s residence permit, prevent the employee from moving to another employer, and place a travel ban on the employee to prevent them from leaving the country.
 Qatar has pledged to reform this kifala system, including removing the need for exit visas and introducing a minimum wage.

 Qatar’s multicultural population is reflected in a diverse work environment.
 Many see the opportunity to work with people from around the world as an indirect benefit of working in Qatar.